-You probably heard a lot about the number of seats parties won (and lost) in this month’s General Election.
+You probably heard a lot about the number of seats parties won (and lost) in December’s General Election.
 What was less prominent was just how poorly the results reflected how people actually voted.

 The ERS have been digging through the numbers and made some startling findings when it comes to Westminster’s warped voting system.
 We’ve revealed the semi-random results it churns out.